ctp-eos/ctp-idm/README.md

 ### 🚀 Our Mission

 We are documenting the rise of this social movement, its breakthroughs, and global reception.
 Our aim is to share, archive, and expand the awareness of **CTP is Disclosure** as a global tipping point—one that redefines science, reality, and the human future.
-Our goals are to advance humankind and achieve interstellar space travel within one generation (or less).
+Our goals are to advance humankind, advance human consciousness, pioneer new CTPSci Sciences applications, and achieve interstellar space travel within one generation (or less).

 ---